machinelistening/casm/index.md

 # About

-This website will soon provide the slides & materials for the lecture [Computational Analysis of Sound and Music](https://www.tu-ilmenau.de/modultafeln/?fnqall=201260), which will be held during the summer semester 2024 at the [TU Ilmenau](https://www.tu-ilmenau.de/).
+This website provides the slides & materials for the lecture [Computational Analysis of Sound and Music](https://www.tu-ilmenau.de/modultafeln/?fnqall=201260), which will be held during the summer semester 2024 at the [TU Ilmenau](https://www.tu-ilmenau.de/).

 Please contact Dr.-Ing.
 Jakob Abeßer @ <jakob.abesser@idmt.fraunhofer.de> for questions.